Hola Prime Strengthens Leadership By Appointing Himanshu Chandel As Marketing Director

+(MENAFN- ACN NewsWire) Hola Prime Strengthens Leadership by Appointing Himanshu Chandel as Marketing Director

-(MENAFN- GlobeNewsWire - Nasdaq) HONG KONG, Dec.
-13, 2024 (GLOBE NEWSWIRE) -- Hola Prime , the world's most transparent prop trading firm, has announced the appointment of Himanshu Chandel as its new Marketing Director.
+HONG KONG, Dec 14, 2024 - (ACN Newswire) - Hola Prime , the world's most transparent prop trading firm, has announced the appointment of Himanshu Chandel as its new Marketing Director.
 This marks a significant step in the company's continued growth and its commitment to funding traders with transparency, giving them a fair chance to succeed.

 Mr. Chandel brings an exceptional background in digital marketing, strategic brand development, and performance-driven campaigns.
 He has held prominent roles at leading organizations, including ITC Limited, one of India's largest and most diversified conglomerates.
 At ITC, a $70 billion enterprise spanning FMCG, Hotels, Paperboards and Specialty Papers, Packaging, Agri-Business, and Information Technology, Mr. Chandel managed performance marketing for over five major brands.
 The Personal Care division, with a revenue base of $300 million, served as a dynamic environment where innovative marketing strategies played a crucial role in driving growth and strengthening brand presence."